 Do you know all of the assistants in your office?
 Do you only email each other or speak briefly on the phone when you need something?
-If this is the case then trust me you are not the only one as it can be hard to get to know people at work when you are so busy.
-Nevertheless it is worth getting to know your fellow assistants so to do this organise for all you to go out for a few drinks after work or get everyone together for a lunch.
-It is so helpful knowing the other assistants by their name and their face so once you are all together trust me conversation will flow as you all have so much in common!
+If this is the case, then trust me you are not the only one as it can be hard to get to know people at work when you are so busy.
+Nevertheless, it is worth getting to know your fellow assistants so to do this organise for all you to go out for a few drinks after work or get everyone together for lunch.
+It is so helpful knowing the other assistants by their name and their face so once you are all together, trust me conversation will flow as you all have so much in common!

 Support each other